ExperimentalAvionics/Avionics_Display_19264/README.md

 ## Release Notes: ##

+### 2023-06-27 ###
+* Implemented backlight and LEDs brightness dimmer for night flying.
+The change is effective only with the Display PCB board ver 5 and above (blue or black).
+The brightness is voltage controlled via Arduino port A8 (DSUB pin 10).
+Photoresistor or a potentiometer can be used to supply the control voltage.
+* Implemented backup battery status display section in EMS screen.
+Module-A software needs to be updated for this feature to be functional.
+* Flight timer bug (timer stopped in EMS mode of display) has been fixed.
+* Fixed clock issue when clock was occasionally setting itself to random time and date.
+* Setting the clock on one display automatically sets the same time on another and keep the clocks in synch.

 ### 2021-10-23 ###
 * Bug fix.
 Outside air temperature was not displaying correct figures above 25C